Warzone2100/warzone2100/doc/js-functions.md

 ## cameraZoom(viewDistance, speed)

 Slide the camera to the given zoom distance.
-Normal camera zoom ranges between 500 and 5000.
+Normal camera zoom ranges between `500` and `5000`.
 (3.2+ only)

 ## cameraTrack([droid])

 Make the camera follow the given droid object around.
-Pass in a null object to stop.
+Pass in a `null` object to stop.
 (3.2+ only)

 ## addSpotter(x, y, player, range, radar, expiry)

-Add an invisible viewer at a given position for given player that shows map in given range. `radar` is false for vision reveal, or true for radar reveal.
+Add an invisible viewer at a given position for given player that shows map in given range. `radar` is `false` for vision reveal, or `true` for radar reveal.
 The difference is that a radar reveal can be obstructed by ECM jammers. `expiry`, if non-zero, is the game time at which the spotter shall automatically be removed.
-The function returns a unique ID that can be used to remove the spotter with `removeSpotter`.
+The function returns a unique ID that can be used to remove the spotter with `removeSpotter()`.
 (3.2+ only)

 ## removeSpotter(spotterId)